dan-marshman/denki-uc/README.md

 This will run a test set of input data, viewed in '/examples/test1'.
 Results files will be written as .csv files in the directory 'denki-outputs' by default.

 ## Getting started
-This module runs a unit commitment simulation by calling an instance of a ucModel from uc_model.py, which takes two arguments
+The module runs a unit commitment simulation by calling an instance of a ucModel from uc_model.py, which takes two arguments
 1. The name of your simulation (e.g. "MyModel")
 2. The path to the input data directory (e.g. 'path\to\inputs')